Top 8 Things To Know About Nissan CVT Transmission Problems

 If your Nissan vehicle experiences recurring issues with its transmission, you may have a lemon.
 Many affected drivers may be included in one or more class action lawsuits.
 Once these lawsuits settle, affected drivers may only get meager cuts of the final settlement.

 Complete our consultation form to find out how to opt out of one or more lawsuits.
 Opting out of these lawsuits is the only way to retain your individual right to sue.
 By pursuing an individual lemon law claim, you may get a greater settlement as a result.

-The following Nissan vehicles are equipped with faulty CVT transmissions:
+The following vehicles are equipped with Nissan’s faulty CVT transmission:

 2018–2019 Nissan Sentra

 2016–2021 Nissan Maxima